 Among many other roles, Abloh is the chief creative director and founder of Off-White™ and men’s artistic director at Louis Vuitton.
 The Museum of Contemporary Art Chicago presented a major traveling survey of Abloh’s multidisciplinary work in 2019, one of the highest-attended exhibitions in the museum’s history.

 A poet, musician, playwright, author, and member of the Muscogee (Creek) Nation, Harjo is currently serving as the 23rd Poet Laureate of the United States, her second term as Poet Laureate.
 She has written nine books of poetry, two memoirs, and edited several anthologies of Native American writing.

 Ebony L. Haynes

-Haynes is a writer, curator, and director of 52 Walker, a new David Zwirner gallery space in New York that will open October 28 with a Kandis Williams exhibition.
+Haynes is a writer, curator, and director of 52 Walker, a new David Zwirner gallery space in New York that opened October 28 with a Kandis Williams exhibition.
 She is a visiting curator and critic at Yale School of Art in the Painting and Printmaking class of 2021 and also runs, with Williams, the online “school” Cassandra Press, offering free professional practice classes to Black students.

 Cathy Park Hong

 The award-winning poet is the author of The New York Times bestselling 2020 essay collection Minor Feelings: An Asian American Reckoning.
 Hong was recently featured on the cover of TIME magazine as one of its 100 Most Influential People of 2021.
 She is the poetry editor of The New Republic and professor at the Rutgers University–Newark MFA program in poetry.